 Last year with an elbow injury, Taysom was unable to play.
 His first time back was on the special team.
 However, he felt that the season has been set up for him to fully recover.

-As an LDS member, Dick asked Taysom how he lives the gospel and how it has affected his work.
-There are other football players that are also LDS.
+There are other football players in the NFL that are members of The Church of Jesus Christ of Latter-day Saints (often referred to as “the Mormon Church”).
+Dick Harmon asked Taysom how he lives the gospel and how being a member of the Church has affected his work.
 Taysom shared his unique experience, “I had many opportunities to explain what I believed in, whether it was with Green Bay or New Orleans.
 I was the butt of a lot of jokes, not about my faith, but about my age.
 My age is what it is because I chose to serve a mission, and … there was definitely a lot of conversations about that.
 Although there were a lot of jokes about it, I never felt like people were being disrespectful.
 I never felt that people were attacking me or my faith.
 I don’t know how much you know about Drew or Chase specifically, but both of those guys are faithful guys.
 They have a really strong faith and are Christians and read the Bible.
 It was really unique and a cool opportunity to be in the QB room with those guys.”

 Taysom lives with his wife in Utah working with Pelion Venture Partners during the off-season.

 Taysom Hill Dubbed “Most Exciting Quarterback of All Time”